Services

 Frequently Asked Questions

-Diphenhydramine (Benadryl) has mild sedative properties but is not recommended for air travel.
-Its effects are unpredictable at altitude and it doesn't meet IATA or airline standards.
+Diphenhydramine has mild sedative properties but is not recommended for air travel.
+Its effects are unpredictable at altitude and it does not meet IATA or airline standards for acceptable medication.
 Consult your veterinarian before giving any medication before travel.

 If your pet has severe travel anxiety, speak with your veterinarian about whether the flight is appropriate.
-Some pets are better candidates for ground transport.
+Some pets are better candidates for ground transport on shorter routes.
 For mild to moderate anxiety, crate training and natural supplements are usually sufficient.

-Most major airlines prohibit the transport of sedated pets in cargo and require a declaration that the animal has not been sedated.
-Declaring a sedated pet as unsedated can void insurance coverage.
+Most major airlines require owners to sign a declaration that their pet has not been sedated before cargo travel.
+Declaring a sedated pet as unsedated can void insurance coverage and may violate the carrier's conditions of carriage.

 In rare cases a veterinarian may determine that sedation is medically necessary.
-This would be clearly documented and communicated to the airline in advance.
-It is the exception, not the rule.
+This must be clearly documented and communicated to the airline in advance.
+It is the exception, not the rule — and the decision belongs to the veterinarian, not the owner.

 Ready to ship your pet safely?